rtts/technicmocs/README.md

 So you want to run a copy of TechnicMOCs on your own server?
 Great!
 Here's how to do it:

+### Step 1

-1. Get the [Python Fabric](http://www.fabfile.org/) library.
+Install the [Python Fabric](http://www.fabfile.org/) library.
 Fabric is used by the deploy script to execute commands on remote machines.
-To install Fabric, issue the following command on you local machine:
+To install Fabric, issue the following command on your local
+machine:

     sudo pip install fabric

+### Step 2

-2. Get SSH access to a sudo user on a Debian or Ubuntu server.
+Get SSH access to a sudo user on a Debian or Ubuntu server.
 Firing up a VPS and running these commands as root should do the trick:

     adduser masterbuilder
     apt-get install sudo
     adduser masterbuilder sudo

+### Step 3

-3. Open the file `deploy` in your editor and make sure the variables `env.user`, and `env.host_string` contain the correct username and hostname of your server.
+Open the file `deploy` in your editor and make sure the variables `env.user`, and `env.host_string` contain the correct username and hostname of your server.
 Now you can run the deploy script with the following command:

     ./deploy

 The deploy script will now automatically download, build, and install Lamernews, Redis, nginx, uwsgi, and various dependencies.
 It will take